pingren/bpmn-dataflow-diagram-editor/README.md

 ### Related Projects & Products

-Below are projects and products utilize a dataflow diagram editor
+Below are some projects and products utilize a dataflow-like diagram editor:

 - [AI-Blocks](https://github.com/MrNothing/AI-Blocks)